Movatterモバイル変換

 Robinson was born Emanuel Goldenberg (Yiddish:עמנואל גאָלדענבערג) on December 12, 1893, in aYiddish-speakingRomanian Jewish family inBucharest, the fifth son of Sarah (née Guttman) and Yeshaya Moyshe Goldenberg (later called Morris in the U.S.), a builder.[8]

-According to theNew York Times, one of his brothers was attacked by ananti-semitic gang during a "schoolboy pogrom".[2]
-In the wake of that violence, the family decided toemigrate to the United States.[2]
+According to theNew York Times, one of his brothers was attacked by ananti-semitic gang during a "schoolboy pogrom".[4]
+In the wake of that violence, the family decided toemigrate to the United States.[4]
 Robinson arrived inNew York City on February 21, 1904.[9]
 "AtEllis Island I was born again," he wrote.
-"Life for me began when I was 10 years old."[2]
+"Life for me began when I was 10 years old."[4]
 In America, he assumed the name of Edward.
 He grew up on theLower East Side,[10]: 91 and had hisbar mitzvah at theFirst Roumanian-American Congregation.[11]
 He attendedTownsend Harris High School and then theCity College of New York, planning to become a criminal attorney.[12]
-An interest in acting and performing in front of people led to him winning anAmerican Academy of Dramatic Artsscholarship,[12] after which he changed his name toEdward G. Robinson (the G. standing for his originalsurname).[12]
+An interest in acting and performing in front of people led to his winning anAmerican Academy of Dramatic Artsscholarship,[12] after which he changed his name toEdward G. Robinson (the G. standing for his originalsurname).[12]
+He had heard the surname "Robinson" in a play and liked "the ring and strength of it", and for the given name he chose "Edward" after KingEdward VII.[13]

 He served in theUnited States Navy duringWorld War I, but was not sent overseas.[14]